CBS News reporter Kate Smith fears of a looming “health crisis” due to the abortion restrictions brought on by the COVID-19 lockdowns in some states.

 In a lengthy op-ed for CBS News, Smith takes aim at several conservative states for allegedly using the lockdowns to create a “preview of a world without the landmark Supreme Court ruling” Roe v.
 Wade, a world where women have few or no options to terminate their pregnancy.

-“As the coronavirus’ death toll continues to grow, another public health crisis is emerging,” Smith alarmingly writes. “have restricted abortion as part of directives banning ‘non-essential’ medical procedures.
-In Texas, all of the state’s abortion providers were offering services for more than four weeks.
+“As the coronavirus’ death toll continues to grow, another public health crisis is emerging,” Smith alarmingly writes.
+“At least eight states have restricted abortion as part of directives banning ‘non-essential’ medical procedures.
+In Texas, all of the state’s abortion providers were forced to stop offering services for more than four weeks.
 It marked the first time a state has banned legal abortion since Roe v.
 Wade legalized the procedure nearly 50 years ago.”

 Julie Burkhart, the founder of Trust Women, a network of abortion clinics, said neighboring states without abortion restrictions are now overwhelmed, with some clinics facing a 400% increase in patients seeking abortions.